Does a smart TV need a cable box?

 2. Are there any advantages to using a cable box with a smart TV?

-While it is not necessary, some users may still prefer to use a cable box with their smart TV.
-This can provide access to additional channels and features that may not be available through streaming services alone.
-Additionally, a cable box may be required for certain cable-specific features, such as pay-per-view events.
+While it is not necessary, some users may still prefer using a cable box for certain features, such as accessing premium channels or recording live TV.
+Additionally, a cable box may be required if your cable provider does not offer a dedicated app for smart TVs.